Every home has plumbing which is largely unseen and generally forgotten about. That is until there is an issue.

 This is where most of the plumbing is in your home which means it’s not surprising that it’s one of the places that is most likely to give you an issue.

-Although not all your plumbing can be seen, all the joints should be visible under the sink and by appliances.
+Although not all your plumbing and concrete pumping can be seen, all the joints should be visible under the sink and by appliances.